ArminNiessner/RPi_Cam_mEyeOS/README.md

 # RPi_Cam_mEyeOS
-A Raspberry Pi timelaps and surveillance camera using [MotionEyeOS](https://github.com/ccrisan/motioneyeos) by [Calin Crisan](https://github.com/ccrisan)
+A Raspberry Pi timelaps and surveillance camera designed to be used in the field, e.g. for a timelaps record of an orchid to capture pollination events.
+The camera is based on a Raspberry Pi Zero W placed in a rugged casing and running [MotionEyeOS](https://github.com/ccrisan/motioneyeos) by [Calin Crisan](https://github.com/ccrisan).
+The camera can be built using the following instructions or ordered by sending a request to armin.niessner@taysira.org

 ![RPi_cam_MEOS](RPi_cam_MEOS.png)